yorek/azure-script/README.md

 # AZ Script

 A script language created from AZ CLI commands to make deployment and management of Azure resources as simple and intelligent as possibile.
-It help to reduce by 40% the code you need to write!
+It helps to reduce by 40% the code you need to write!

 ## Goal
 For this first realease the goal is to support all available AZ CLI commands and: